JustenRickert/not-not-a-blog/src/game-views/beginning/introduction.md

 The other numbers you start out with are aliens {ALIEN} and agriculture {TRACTOR}.

 I'll talk about them in more detail later.
 Just go ahead and click the _employ_ button 'round the agriculture {TRACTOR}.
 If you've already found it and clicked it: Stick around a bit.
-When you get one-hundred agricultural supplies {AGRICULTURE} the aliens {ALIEN} will figure out what to do with it.
+When you get one-hundred agricultural supplies {TRACTOR} the aliens {ALIEN} will figure out what to do with it.